frank-emrich/freezeml-pldi2020-artifact/README.md

 Note that for type-checking programs the `stdout :` entry contains the expected type.
-Section "Differences between Links and FreezeML" explains the differences between the types displayed by Links and those shown in Table 14.
+Section "Differences between Links and FreezeML" explains the differences between the types displayed by Links and those shown in Figure 1.

 There are two ways to verify that the programs from `examples.tests` type-check in Links with the correct types.
 Both methods rely on invoking a vanilla